forbee-dev/Wordpress/README.md

 **Description**: Added security headers to the website.
 **Impact**: Achieved an A+ rating on securityheaders.com, significantly enhancing site security.

-## Selection of the Month Block
+## Selection of the Month
-**Description**: Created a custom block to display the selection of the month casinos, using Twig as a template engine.
+Custom Block to show a selection of the month Casinos.
-**Impact**: Delivered a dynamic and visually appealing feature, improving user engagement.
+This one uses Twig as a template engine

+# BRAG LIST

-## Headless WordPress Migration for SJ
+## Headless WordPress Migration
-**Description**: Assisted in the migration to a headless WordPress solution.
+* Description: Assisted in the migration to a headless WordPress solution.
-**Impact**: Enabled decoupled architecture, improving performance and flexibility.
+* Impact: Enabled decoupled architecture, improving performance and flexibility.

+## Server Migration
+* Description: Provided assistance with server migration.
+* Impact: Ensured a smooth transition with minimal downtime and improved server performance.

+## Core Web Vitals Improvement
+* Description: Improved Core Web Vitals metrics from scores in the 60s to 90+ on mobile.
+* Impact: Enhanced site performance, user experience, and SEO rankings.

+## NPM and GULP Integration
+* Description: Integrated NPM and GULP into a project to compile, merge, and minify CSS, SCSS, and JS files.
+* Impact: Streamlined the development workflow, resulting in optimized and efficient code deployment.

+## Reverse Engineering and Deployment
+* Description: Reverse engineered migration functions created by another developer, improved them, and successfully deployed.
+* Impact: Enhanced code quality and ensured a successful migration and deployment process.